Exploring the Alphabet of English Idioms: A Journey through ‘N’

 Justifications:

 This is an idiom because it figuratively suggests that someone is clever, alert, or difficult to deceive.
-The phrase uses "flies" metaphorically to represent things that could hinder or distract someone, and the absence of flies indicates sharpness or vigilance, not a literal reference to insects.
+The idiom uses "flies" metaphorically to represent things that could hinder or distract someone, and the absence of flies indicates sharpness or vigilance, not a literal reference to insects.

 Origin: